TechnicalDetails

 Use-Case Presets

-Example for asynchronous delivery: send link via email and the decryption key via chat.
+Example for asynchronous delivery: send the link via email and the decryption key via chat.

 Architecture and Storage

 This service uses browser-side encryption and a lightweight API.
-The backend stores ciphertext plus one-time metadata only.
+The backend stores only three fields per secret: a deterministic ID, the encrypted payload, and an expiration timestamp.

 When a link contains a decryption key in the URL fragment (after the character #), that fragment is never sent to the server in HTTP requests and remains in the browser.

-The backend receives only encrypted payload, expiration, and burn-token hash metadata.
+The storage ID is derived deterministically from the key as SHA-256(SHA-256(keyBytes)).
+The backend receives only the encrypted payload, the pre-computed ID, and the TTL.
 Key material never leaves the user device, including during decryption.
 Read requests use atomic delete-and-return semantics, and after the first successful read the ciphertext is permanently deleted.

-Read is atomic with delete, so the system must ensure only someone who already has the decryption key can receive ciphertext.
+Read is atomic with delete, so the system must ensure only someone who already has the decryption key can retrieve the ciphertext.

 Key Delivery Risk Model